 Announcements

-Green Chimneys School at Clearpool Campus follows the academic curriculum standards designated for Intermediate School programs.
-All students in grades participate in New York State Standardized Testing.
-High school students receive instruction to fully prepare them for New York State Regents examinations or Regents Competency Tests (RCT) as determined by the Committee on Special Education.
+Green Chimneys School at Clearpool Campus follows the New York State academic curriculum designated for Intermediate School programs under Next Generation Learning Standards.
+All students participate in New York State Standardized Testing.

-Classrooms are equipped with current technology including SMART Boards and students have regular access to computers to benefit from educational online resources.
+Classrooms are equipped with current technology including SMART Boards, and students have regular access to computers to benefit from educational online resources.
+Each student is provided their own Chromebook to participate in classwork and complete homework assignments.

 Math courses for students in intermediate grades are designed to help students reach learning benchmarks and achieve goals for each grade: